mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3812 Adventure 2 - Prison Planet.md

 to 3d6/round if any weight is placed on the fence's wires.
 Climbing

-these fences requires Athletics (strength) checks with a total Effect of 5 (or 10 in the case of the higher fences).
+these fences requires Athletics (strength) checks with a total Effect of5 (or 10 in the case of the higher fences).
 Failing by a margin of 2 or less means the character can keep clinging to the fence, but makes no progress that round.